 Guess what?
 Just because something's "cheap" doesn't mean it doesn't work well.
 Believe it or not, most of the affordable products on Amazon work extremely well.
 A good broom with rubber bristles, for example, isn't too pricy — but does exactly what it needs to do.
 The same is true with this restaurant-grade can opener.
 It's sleek, easy to use, and under $25.
 There are way more items where those came from, though, and they're right here on this list of cheap things on Amazon that work really well.

-I've included things like the best beer holder you'll ever own, an office tool that'll hold your computer at a comfortable angle, a magnetic screen door that keeps the bugs out, and the cheapest cast iron pan imaginable.
+I've included things like the best can holder you'll ever own, an office tool that'll hold your computer at a comfortable angle, a magnetic screen door that keeps the bugs out, and the cheapest cast iron pan imaginable.
 These are products that'll earn their keep by improving your daily activities, whether that's cooking, eating, driving, or getting dressed.
 And again, these items are just as affordable as they are impressive.
 In other words, you can add a few to your cart with zero buyer's remorse because you and your wallet will be happier in the long run.

 What are you waiting for?
 Keep scrolling to discover some products that you won't want to miss.

-1. The cheap solution for windshield cracks and dings
+1. The cheap solution for windshield repairs

 2. This portable vacuum cleaner that's made for your car

 If you keep this handy vacuum in your car, you can remove beach sand, dirt, and snack crumbles as they happen (rather than waiting until they've adhered to your carpets and seats).
 It's small, powerful, and can handle wet or dry messes.
 It also comes with attachments that get into all of your car's tiny crevices.
 Plus, it plugs right into the lighter so you don't need to do anything except turn on the car to get it started.